 We’d had a discussion during the week about my riding skills.
 Well, a long email (R), lots of sulking (me), some hard thinking about what kind of riding I want to do long term (me) and a couple of follow-up discussions.
 Long story short – fear is holding me back.

 My fear (though a healthy one of crashing) makes me ride too cautiously, which makes the bike harder to manage.
 This makes the fear worse, then tires me out.
-This makes me slower, until I feel every rock and rut and bump in the road, and ride like a nanna because of it.
+This makes me slower, until I feel every rock and rut and bump in the road, and ride badly because of it.

 So planning for the weekend revolved around what I really want to do with riding, and what I need to learn to do it.
 Riding comfortable dirt roads is a quite different thing to going exploring without knowing what’s going to happen.
 I really had to think about what I want to do and eventually decided that I do want the skills to be able to go exploring.
 I don’t want to choose a series of safe roads because I don’t know how to go up and down hills, or because there may be sand in the way.
 R made a rough plan that would be fewer km than previous weeks, with options for developing my skills without pushing me too hard.